 Visit the website ineedana.com to find the clinic nearest to you and get connected with a verified abortion provider.

 Is abortion covered by my health insurance plan?

-No, unless you purchase separate abortion insurance.
-Starting December 1, 2017, Texas law forbids insurers from covering abortion as part of your overall health insurance plan, unless you need an abortion to save you from death or serious physical injury.
+As of December 1, 2017, Texas law forbids insurers from covering abortion as part of your overall health insurance plan, unless you need an abortion to save you from death or serious physical injury.
 Military insurance and Medicaid only cover abortion in cases of rape, incest, or life-threatening conditions.

 Is abortion safe?

 Yes, abortion is an extremely safe and common procedure.
 Currently, about one in four Americans who can reproduce have had an abortion by the age of 45.
 Abortions happen without any major complications in more than 99.975% of cases.
 That means an abortion is about as safe as a colonoscopy.

 Will having an abortion put me at an increased risk for breast cancer?

 No. Although Texas requires your doctor to read you a statement suggesting that there is an increased risk of breast cancer after an abortion, it’s not true.
 Cancer experts and reproductive health experts agree that there is no such risk.
 For example, the American Cancer Society concluded that there are no scientific research studies demonstrate a causal relationship between abortion and breast cancer.

 Will I still be able to get pregnant again if I have an abortion?

 Yes.
 Abortion hasn’t been shown to cause complications in subsequent pregnancies, and there is no scientific evidence that abortion is linked to infertility.